 Superior: performance and control on all terrains

-Want a high-performance electric bike for sportier rides or hilly routes?
+Looking for a high-performance electric bike for sportier rides or hilly routes?
 The Superior range offers models with precise and responsive external derailleurs, perfect for demanding cyclists.
 They provide a wide range of gears to adapt to all terrain profiles and maximize motor assistance efficiency.

 FAQ